CILEx Board Members

 Earlier in his career, Chris held senior HR roles in Diageo and Cadbury Schweppes, before becoming the first non-academic Dean of Henley Business School.
 He is still its Emeritus Dean.
 A noted columnist and broadcaster, his book ‘The Cult of the Leader’ won the CMI/British Library ‘Management Book of the Year’ prize in 2012.

-Jagjit Dosanjh-Elton, Chair of Finance and General Purposes Board
+Jagjit Dosanjh-Elton, Chair of Finance & General Purposes Committee

 Jagjit has been involved with CILEx since July 2015 as a Lay Member of the Finance and Remuneration Committee.